jasb3110/Radiocarbon-reservoir/README.md

 It is well-known as specific biogeochemistry conditions regional effect on carbon 14 isotope.
 It is important to estimate this effect for dating tools that estimate to radiocarbon age during the last 50 Kyr in several areas of research.
 In this work, I update values of marine radiocarbon age (MRA) according to the calibrated curve (Marine20 & Shcal20).
 Also, I focus on the MRA relationship with space-time variables (latitude, longitude, calibrated age, and uncertainty age).

 ## Materials and methods
-This work estimates the local radiocarbon reservoir effect off ( $\Delta$R ) Peru to Chile (0 to 50 °S) during the last 12 Kyrs BP.
+This work estimates the local radiocarbon reservoir effect off ($\Delta$R) Peru to Chile (0 to 50 °S) during the last 12 Kyr BP.
 Therefore, I compiled several previous estimations.
-It was 181 pairs (Marine and terrestrial samples of different organic materials (wood, shell, etc).
+It was 185 pairs (Marine and terrestrial samples of different organic materials (wood, shell and others organic remains).
 Bellow, I attached the input data set.

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/r.input%20data1.png?raw=true)

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/2aa2f1dd8cfb7737d761e79f91086531b959a368/r.input%20data2.png?raw=true)

 I used a Bchron package in R to estimate the maximum probability of calibrated marine and terrestrial age according to Marine20 and Shcal20, respectively.
 Then I calculated the difference between each pair under bootstrapping suggested by Russell et al. 2011.
-After that, I reduced the pool data from 181 to 86 samples for decreasing the overweight of repeated data.
+After that, I reduced the pool data from 185 to 90 samples for decreasing the overweight of repeated data.
 So that, I solve this issue, using error weight means deleting extra values and reducing error calibration.

 I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP, Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP, and Current warming period (CWP) is last 200 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age;  $\Delta$ R: estimated value and its uncertainty.